 When you limit yourself to a particular sport, you may burn out from engaging in only one type of movement or group of movement patterns.
 During cross-training, when you’re feeling maxed out or sore, you can switch to a different exercise which allows you to continue your training session.
-Being able to go longer during a session increases your stamina, leading to greater aerobic capacity and a higher level of overall conditioning.
+Being able to go longer during a session increases your stamina.
+This leads to greater aerobic capacity and a higher level of overall conditioning.

 Increased Sports Performance

 When you develop a habit of engaging multiple muscle groups, you create dynamic flexibility in your body that can make you able to respond faster and adapt quicker as you play or compete.
 Sports-specific training is essential to develop and master certain skills, but you will notice an overall performance boost when your whole body is conditioned vs. if you simply practiced your athletic skill of choice.

 5 Days of Cross Training Workouts with just 3 pieces of Equipment

 What you’ll need:

 SMART Core Ab Wheel: Core Wheel Plank